microsoft/COVID-19-Widget/README.md

 ## How do I specify a location for the widget to load?
-The data-location-id allows you to set location following the format of “/Country/Region.”
-There are hunderds of valid combinations which can be found in the AllLocation.txt file on the widget GitHub page.
+The data-location-id parameter allows you to set location based on a set of available “/Country/Region" combinations.
+A list of the supported locations is available in the [AllLocation.txt file](../blob/master/AllLocation.txt).
+If no data-location-id is set, the default is the global view.
+You can also select a global view for the data-location-id parameter with a vlaue of "/".

-In the future we plan to also support location selection by latitude and longitude values.
+In the future we also plan to support location selection by latitude and longitude values and will update this readme once it is available.

 **By adding the widget to your site, you agree to be subject to the terms of use [listed here](../blob/master/LICENSE)**